The millennials and Gen Z population are drooling over freelance jobs while moonlighting are now much more visible than the past.

 To stand out from the crowd, take charge of situations.
 Understand the course of action and profess changes whenever required.
 People buy solutions, and if you can’t help them, please don’t confuse them either.
 Focus on maintaining a healthy mix of existing and new clients to diversify your portfolio.

-Value your time just as theirs and share insights into the subjects in order to testify your work.
+Value your time just as theirs and share insights into the subjects to testify your work.
 Maintain a record of generic issues and their solutions for your clients which they can use in the future.
 These little tricks will surely pay many folds and nurture loyalty.

 Using Mail Chimp to send the weekly newsletter is very useful for this purpose while having occasional informal meetups will go the extra mile in establishing long term relationships.